 The Company was incorporated in November 2017.
 The Company is Amesite Inc. (Nasdaq: AMST) is a pioneering technology company specializing in the development and marketing of B2C and B2B AI-driven solutions, including its higher ed platform that offers professional learning.
 Leveraging its proprietary AI infrastructure, Amesite offers cutting-edge applications that cater to both individual and professional needs.
 NurseMagicTM, the company's mobile healthcare app, streamlines creation of nursing notes and documentation tasks, enhances patient communication, and offers personalized guidance to nurses on patient care, medications, and handling challenging workplace situations.
-The Company's activities are subject to significant risks and uncertainties.
 The Company's operations are in two segments.